Skip to content

 Drawing on contemporary research, the degree aims to help you develop your expertise and knowledge in a range of academic and vocational activities.
 These can include coaching on school and community-based projects, exercise prescription and fitness testing, and managing and evaluating sport development schemes.

-You will have the opportunity to attend a variety of guest lectures throughout the course.
+You will also have the opportunity to attend a variety of guest lectures throughout the course.
 Previous guest lectures have been given by:

 • Basketball England